cogdog/dailyblank/README.md

 ![](wp-content/dailyblank/images/dlvrit-twitter-destination-account.jpg "Twitter Destination Account")

 This is the only setting you should need to make.
 Your twitter account should automatically send out a tweet in an hour after your next scheduled Daily Blank is published.

+#### Automatic Tweeting with IFTTT
+We have seen some problems using dlvr.it on the DS106 Daily Create (I think we hit some capacity limit).

+As an alternative, you can [try a recipe we made in IFTTT](https://ifttt.com/recipes/413425-tweeting-daily-blank-challenges) where you can enter your site's RSS feed, any hashtags you want to use.
+You wiull have to use an IFTTT account authorized to post to the twitter account you want to be tweeting for you.